CalcagnoLoic/Algo_Data_Plot_ML_Playground/README.md

   </a>
 </p>

 A multitude of exercises related to different aspects of Python.
 The purpose of these exercises is to test my current skills as well as to learn new techniques/methods.
-These exercises come from [pynative](https://pynative.com/) and [w3ressource](https://www.w3resource.com/machine-learning/scikit-learn/iris/index.php)
+These exercises come from [pynative](https://pynative.com/) and [w3ressource](https://www.w3resource.com/machine-learning/scikit-learn/iris/index.php).

 Among these exercises, the following themes have been tackled:
 - Algorithms on native language elements and storage objects.
-Aspects such as writing to files and object orientation were also covered.
+Aspects such as writing to files and object-oriented were also covered.
 - Data manipulation via the well-known [NumPy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) packages.
 - Data visualization via the [MatplotLib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/index.html) packages.
 - Putting machine learning into practice with the famous `iris` dataset.
 The various classical aspects of analysis were covered: data exploration, data visualization, principal component analysis and training of two simple models: k-NN and logistic regression.